 The Floral Marquee at the RHS Flower Show Tatton Park 2018 was awash with vivid colour.
-And the Huawei P20 Pro was ideal for capturing it in photos.
+And the Huawei P20 Pro was perfect for capturing it all in photos.

 All of the images in this post were taken using the Huawei P20 Pro, which was kindly loaned to me by Three.

-RHS Flower Show Tatton Park marks the end of the RHS summer flower show season.
-This was my first visit to the show, so I was really looking forward to seeing what was on offer.
+RHS Flower Show Tatton Park marks the end of my RHS summer flower show season.
+And as 2018 marked my first visit to the show, so I was really looking forward to seeing what was on offer.

 And it was also an opportunity for me to put the Huawei P20 Pro through its paces.
 The 40MP triple Leica camera was perfect for capturing the glorious flowers on display inside Tatton Park’s Floral Marquee.